Breaking

 Find which object is leaking with heap snapshots

-The Comparison view in Chrome DevTools is the highest-leverage tool.
+The Comparison view in Chrome DevTools is the biggest-impact tool.
 Workflow:

 The first row is what is growing.
 Click it; the bottom pane shows retainers — the chain of references holding it alive.
 Trace the chain back to a global, a closure, or a long-lived object.
 That is your leak.